-- the interior of the structure; - the land lying within the curtilage18 of the structure; - any other structures lying within that curtilage and their interiors; and, - all fixtures and features which form part of the interior or exterior of any structure or structures referred to in subparagraph (i) or (iii).
+- the interior of the structure; - the land lying within the curtilage of the structure; - any other structures lying within that curtilage and their interiors; and, - all fixtures and features which form part of the interior or exterior of any structure or structures referred to in subparagraph (i) or (iii).

-There are eight structures listed on the RPS.
-Structures listed on the Record of Protected structures are mapped on Figure 3.32 along with additions proposed under the draft Kildare CDP 2011-2017.
+Structures listed on the Record of Protected structures are mapped on Figure 3.32.